 Osteopath for Sciatic Nerve Pain

 Sciatica Treatment

-Many treatment options are available, and it is up to the individual to make an informed choice as to which avenue they wish to pursue.
+Many treatment options are available, and it is up to the individual to choose which avenue they wish to pursue.
 Treatment length depends on the cause of sciatic pain and the patient’s ability to heal.
 Herniated lumbar discs account for less than five per cent of all low back problems but are the most common cause of nerve root pain (‘sciatica’).
 Ninety per cent of acute attacks of sciatica settle with non-surgical management.
 Surgical options are considered for more rapid relief in the minority of patients whose recovery is unacceptably slow (Cochrane 2007).

+Osteopath for Sciatic Nerve Pain